Pupil Premium

 At Beaupre Community Primary School, pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals (including the more able).
 Not all children eligible for the pupil premium will be in receipt of interventions at one time.

 At Beaupre 44% of pupils with special educational needs and disabilities (SEND) are also eligible for pupil premium funding.
-Therefore, a proportion of our expenditure is allocated to support interventions from teaching assistants and our specialist pupil premium practitioner.
+Therefore, a proportion of our expenditure is allocated to support interventions from teaching assistants.

 Class teachers carry out regular assessments to inform their teaching and provision mapping for individual pupils.
-Provision maps are evaluated to measure impact of specific actions, such as interventions, alongside the PP Practitioner.
-Each half term, teachers meet with the Headteacher, Deputy Headteacher and PP Practitioner for pupil progress meetings, where knowledge of age-related expectations and expected progress is used to consider the impact of pupil premium related interventions and provision.
+Provision maps are evaluated to measure impact of specific actions, such as interventions.
+Each half term, teachers meet with the Headteacher and Deputy Headteacher for pupil progress meetings, where knowledge of age-related expectations and expected progress is used to consider the impact of pupil premium related interventions and provision.
 Progress of PP pupils is a focus every half term, while progress of the cohort is considered termly.
 Rigorous questioning focuses on barriers to learning and what actions are needed to overcome these barriers.

 In addition to collection and analysis of data, including pupil progress and attainment, a survey is carried out each year to gather the views of parents of pupils eligible for pupil premium funding and establish qualitative impact.
 The school will evaluate overall impact of pupil premium provision at the end of the academic year and a report will be published on the school website.